MyersResearchGroup/myersresearchgroup.github.io/content/authors/SBOL-Libraries/_index.md

 superuser: false

 projects:
 - These libraries allow developers to integrate the SBOL data model into their software tools.
-These libraries are available in C/C++, Java, JavaScript, and Python.

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include distributed robotics, mobile computing and programmable matter.